Police: Man rams vehicle into restaurant, kills 2; injuries

 BESSEMER CITY, N.C.
-(AP) — A man intentionally rammed a vehicle into a North Carolina restaurant busy with a lunchtime crowd Sunday, killing his daughter and another person and injuring several others, authorities said Sunday.
+(AP) — A man intentionally rammed a vehicle into a North Carolina restaurant busy serving Sunday lunch, killing his daughter and another person and injuring several others, authorities said.

-Bessemer City Police said in a statement that preliminary evidence indicates the man purposely drove into the Surf and Turf Lodge about noon Sunday.
-Footage from the scene showed emergency crews treating people on the ground outside the restaurant as shocked patrons milled about afterward.
+Bessemer City Police said in a statement that preliminary evidence indicates the man purposely smashed his way into the Surf and Turf Lodge about noon Sunday.

+Footage from the scene showed emergency responders treating people on the ground outside the restaurant as shocked patrons milled about afterward.
 Killed was 26-year-old Katelyn Tyler Self, the daughter of the driver and a Gaston County Sheriff’s Office deputy.
-Authorities haven’t released the name of the second person fatally injured, pending notification of the family.
+Authorities haven’t released the name of the second person fatally injured while they were still notifying relatives.

-Police said the driver, Roger Self, was arrested after the vehicle had smashed its way fully inside into the steak and seafood restaurant in Bessemer City, about 30 miles (50 kilometers) west of Charlotte.
-Authorities did not immediately make clear what charges Self faces though authorities said in their statement that they were opening a homicide investigation.
+Police said the driver, Roger Self, was arrested after the vehicle had fully slammed its way inside the steak and seafood restaurant in Bessemer City, about 30 miles (50 kilometers) west of Charlotte.
+Authorities did not immediately make clear what charges Self faces.
+They said in their statement that they were in the early stages of a homicide investigation.

 Most Read Nation & World Stories